fuzhufozhu/ali_lot/intl.en-US/User Guide/Rules/Data Forwarding/Compare data forwarding solutions.md

 -   Supports data filtering and processing.
 -   Allows you to forward data to other Alibaba Cloud services.

-The [Rules engine-based solutions](#) table briefly compares solutions that use the rules engine for forwarding data to different Alibaba Cloud services.
+The following table "Rules engine-based solutions" briefly compares solutions that use the rules engine for forwarding data to different Alibaba Cloud services.

  Disadvantages: